-- i. the availability of new evidence which could not reasonably have been expected to be presented to the original hearing and which might reasonably be expected to have materially affected its decision - ii. the decision to find the misconduct upheld was fundamentally unreasonable - iii. procedural irregularities; or

-- iv. the disproportionate nature of the penalty imposed - 30.2 Any appeal by a Responding Student must be submitted via the Appeal Form, within 15 working days of the date of the finding or penalty being communicated to the Responding Student. - 30.3 Any supporting evidence must be attached to the Appeal Form and/or forwarded to studentmisconduct@hull.ac.uk. - 30.4 Appeals submitted outside this time limit will not be considered other than in exceptional circumstances.
-The Academic Registrar is the final arbiter of whether an appeal is within scope and whether exceptional circumstances exist. - 30.5 A Responding Student who failed to submit an appeal within the time limit may still be entitled to complain to the Office of the Independent Adjudicator for Higher Education (OIA) and can request a Completion of Procedures letter by emailing studentmisconduct@hull.ac.uk.
-On receipt of the request the Academic Registrar will issue the Completion of Procedures letter to indicate that the Responding Student has exhausted the University's internal procedures.
+- the availability of new evidence which could not reasonably have been expected to be presented to the original hearing and which might reasonably be expected to have materially affected its decision - ii. the decision to find the misconduct upheld was fundamentally unreasonable - iii. procedural irregularities; or - iv. the disproportionate nature of the penalty imposed - 30.2 Any appeal by a Responding Student must be submitted via the Appeal Form, within 15 working days of the date of the finding or penalty being communicated to the Responding Student. - 30.3 Any supporting evidence must be attached to the Appeal Form and/or forwarded to conductandcomplaints@hull.ac.uk. - 30.4 Appeals submitted outside this time limit will not be considered other than in exceptional circumstances.
+The University Secretary, Registrar and Chief Compliance Officer, Director of Student Administration or Associate Director of Registry Services are the final arbiter of whether an appeal is within scope and whether exceptional circumstances exist. - 30.5 A Responding Student who failed to submit an appeal within the time limit may still be entitled to complain to the Office of the Independent Adjudicator for Higher Education (OIA) and can request a Completion of Procedures letter by emailing conductandcomplaints@hull.ac.uk.
+On receipt of the request the Conduct and Complaints Office, on behalf of the University Secretary, Registrar and Chief Compliance Officer, will issue the Completion of Procedures letter to indicate that the Responding Student has exhausted the University's internal procedures.
 The letter will provide guidance on how to submit an appeal to the OIA. - 30.6 A Reporting Party and/or Witness(es) does not have any right of Appeal under these Regulations.
 As such, in the event the Reporting Party and/or Witness(es) are a student of the University they may submit a complaint to the University in accordance with the Regulations and Procedure for the investigation and determination of complaints by students.

-31. The conduct of an appeal in Category B cases - Desktop Review
+31 The conduct of an appeal in Category B cases - Desktop Review